Jo Swinson: Personal life

-On 13 May 2011, Swinson married then fellow Liberal Democrat MP Duncan Hames.
+On 13 May 2011, Swinson married then–fellow Liberal Democrat MP Duncan Hames.
 The couple's first child, Andrew, was born in December 2013.
 A second son, Gabriel, was born in June 2018.
 Swinson gave birth to the couple's third son, Robin, on 28 July 2023.

 Swinson completed the Loch Ness Marathon in 2007, the 2011 London Marathon and the inaugural Stirling Scottish Marathon in 2017.
 Through this, she has raised money for the Anaphylaxis Campaign and Bloodwise.
 She ran the London Landmarks Half Marathon in March 2019 in memory of her father, who had died of blood cancer the previous year.

 Having a peanut allergy, Swinson sustained anaphylactic shock in May 2013 after eating a biscuit containing nuts in Glasgow.
-She collapsed with breathing difficulty, recovering on administration of adrenaline, and an overnight stay in hospital.
+She collapsed with breathing difficulty; she recovered upon administration of adrenaline, and with an overnight stay in hospital.

 Swinson was made a Commander of the Order of the British Empire (CBE) in the 2018 New Year Honours for political and public service.
 On receiving the honour, Swinson said she was privileged "to be listed among so many remarkable people from all walks of life, making amazing contributions right across our country".

 Swinson is a humanist and is a member of the humanist charity Humanists UK.